All About Grains

 Hello, obesity!

 The most significant change in grain technology over the past several years was the introduction of genetically modified (GM) crops.
 This include “Bt-corn.”
-See AA GM Foods for more.
+See All about GM foods for more.

 Presently, about 14% of corn grown in the U.S. is used for biofuel production.